monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 ## Building and Running Monkeytype

-Run `npm run install-all` in the project root to install all dependencies.

-- If you are on Windows, use `npm run install-windows`.
-- If neither works, you will have to run `npm install` in root, frontend, and backend directories.

 Then, you are ready to build and run Monkeytype.
 If you are using Docker:

 - Frontend: